saurabh989759/Project-management-overview-/README.md

 We welcome contributions to improve this project.
 Please refer to each repository for contribution guidelines.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

-For any questions or contributions, please contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or contributions, please contact saurabh98king@gmail.com .

 ---